 Milton Glaser is among the most celebrated graphic designers in the world.
-He co-founded the revolutionary Push Pin Studios in 1954, founded New York Magazine with Clay Felker in 1968, established Milton Glaser, Inc. in 1974, and teamed with Walter Bernard in 1983 to form the publication design firm WBMG.
-Throughout his career, Glaser has been a prolific creator of posters and prints and has produced iconic designs, such as the ubiquitous “I Love NY” campaign.
+He co-founded the revolutionary Push Pin Studios with Seymour Chwast and Ed Sorel in 1954, founded New York Magazine with Clay Felker in 1968, established Milton Glaser, Inc. in 1974, and teamed with Walter Bernard in 1983 to form the publication design firm WBMG.
+Throughout his career, Glaser has been a prolific creator of posters and prints and has produced iconic designs, such as the ubiquitous "I ♥ NY" campaign.
 His artwork has been featured in exhibits worldwide, including one-man shows at the Centre Georges Pompidou in Paris and the Museum of Modern Art in New York.
-The Milton Glaser Collection provides a complete overview of Glaser’s incredible and vast body of work: approximately 700 pieces of original art, 1,700 sketches, 380 posters, 150 prints, as well as 29 boxes of newspapers and magazines, album covers, menus, letterhead, annual reports, brochures, and books designed and/or illustrated by Mr. Glaser.
+The Milton Glaser Collection provides comprehensive documentation of Glaser's professional career as a designer and illustrator, from his earliest work as a student in late 1940s and early 1950s, to his years as a principal in Push Pin Studios, to the work generated by his studio, Milton Glaser Inc. (1974–present).
+The Collection includes approximately 700 pieces of original art, 1,700 sketches, 380 posters, 150 prints, as well as 29 boxes of newspapers and magazines, album covers, menus, letterhead, annual reports, brochures, and books designed and/or illustrated by Glaser.

 Steven Heller Collection

-Steven Heller is the author, co-author or editor of over 100 books on graphic design, illustration and political art.
+Steven Heller is one of the foremost authorities on design and illustration history.
+He is the author, co-author or editor of over 100 books on graphic design, illustration and political art.
 He was an art director at The New York Times for 33 years and is a columnist for The New York Times Book Review.
 Heller is also the co-founder and co-chair of the MFA Design Department and co-founder of the MFA Design Criticism Department at SVA.
-The Steven Heller Collection reflects Heller's eclectic and far-ranging interests and includes posters collected by Heller, audio interviews with major designers and illustrators, books, slides, printed ephemera, and other research materials.
+He has been a contributing editor to Print, Eye, Baseline, and I.D. magazines and has published hundreds of articles and critical essays in those and other design and culture journals.
+He has curated numerous exhibitions and has lectured widely on design and illustration history.
+The Steven Heller Collection reflects Heller's eclectic and far-ranging interests and includes posters collected by Heller, audio interviews with major designers and illustrators, books, slides, periodicals, print ephemera, and other research materials.

 Ed McCabe Collection

-Ed McCabe is considered one of the advertising industry’s most creative copywriters.
-He has been responsible for some the world’s most successful and enduring advertising campaigns for clients including Perdue, Volvo, and Maxell.
-The Ed McCabe Collection consists of four boxes of advertisements by the legendary adman.
+Ed McCabe is considered one of the advertising industry's most creative copywriters.
+He co-founded Scali, McCabe, Sloves advertising agency in 1967 and then McCabe & Company in 1991.
+He is responsible for some the world's most successful and enduring advertising campaigns for clients including Perdue, Volvo, Hebrew National, and Maxell.
+In 1974, he was elected to the One Club Hall of Fame.
+The Ed McCabe Collection features one hundred and forty-four print advertisements for more than thirty different clients.

 James McMullan Collection

-James McMullan is one of America’s foremost illustrators.
+James McMullan is one of America's most important illustrators.
 He is best known for his acclaimed theater posters for Lincoln Center, and has also designed and illustrated many book jackets, album covers, and magazine articles.
 McMullan was born in 1934 in Tsingtao, China and studied art at the Pratt Institute in New York City.
 He joined Push Pin Studios in 1966, where he sharpened his psychologically intense style of realism.
-He departed Push Pin in 1969 just as Milton Glaser and Clay Felker were starting New York Magazine and he was one of the core group of artists who helped establish that magazine’s graphic style.
-McMullan designed his first Broadway poster in 1976, which led to a long relationship with Lincoln Center and his creation of many evocative and highly expressive posters for the theater.
-McMullan has also collaborated on six children’s books with his wife, children’s book author Kate McMullan.
+He departed Push Pin in 1969 just as Milton Glaser and Clay Felker were starting New York Magazine and he was a member of the core group of artists who helped establish that magazine's graphic style.
+McMullan designed his first Broadway poster in 1976, which led to a long relationship with Lincoln Center and his creation of many posters for the theater.
+McMullan has also collaborated on six children's books with his wife, children's book author Kate McMullan.
 He began teaching at the School of Visual Arts in 1969 and in 1987 he inaugurated his High-Focus Drawing Program at SVA, which later resulted in a book on his distinctive approach to life drawing.
-The James McMullan Collection is composed of original art and sketches, plus printed examples of posters, book jackets, album covers, and editorial illustration.
+The James McMullan Collection is composed of original art and sketches, plus print examples of posters, book jackets, album covers, and magazine illustration.

 Tony Palladino Collection